NannyML/nannyml/docs/glossary.rst

         A synonym for :term:`Model outputs`.

     Predicted labels
-        The outome a machine learning model predicts for the event it was called to predict.
+        The outcome a machine learning model predicts for the event it was called to predict.
         Predicted labels are a two value categorical variable.
 They can be represented by integers, usually 0 and 1, booleans, meaning True or False, or strings.
 For NannyML, in a binary classification problem, it is ideal if predicted labels are presented as integers with 1 representing the positive outcome.

     Predicted probabilities
-        The probabilities assigned by a machine learning model regarding the chance that a positive event materializes for the binary outome it was called to predict.
+        The probabilities assigned by a machine learning model regarding the chance that a positive event materializes for the binary outcome it was called to predict.

     Predicted scores
         Sometimes the prediction of a machine learning model is transformed into a continuous range of real numbers.
-        Those scores take calues outside the `[0,1]` range that is allowed for probabilities.
+        Those scores take values outside the `[0,1]` range that is allowed for probabilities.
 The higher the score the more likely the positive outcome should be.

     Realized Performance